Wolf 1061d: Mass, radius, and temperature

-The planet is one of the coldest known Super-Earths, with an equilibrium temperature calculated to be around 118 K. This is too cold for liquid water and would mean that the planet is entirely coated in ice, depending on its true composition.
+The planet is one of the coldest known super-Earths, with an equilibrium temperature calculated to be around 118 K. This is too cold for liquid water and would mean that the planet is entirely coated in ice, depending on its true composition.
 However, due to the planet's eccentric orbit, the temperature varies wildly from as high as 176 K to a low of 95 K.

 Orbit

-The orbit of Wolf 1061d is one of the longest observed for a Super-Earth in orbit around a red dwarf, as well as very eccentric.
-The average distance between the planet and the star (the semi-major axis) is 0.470 AU, or 47% the distance between the Earth and the Sun.
+The orbit of Wolf 1061 d is one of the longest observed for a super-Earth in orbit around a red dwarf, as well as very eccentric.
+The average distance between the planet and the star is 0.470 AU, the distance between the Earth and the Sun is 1 AU.
 This is comparable to Mercury's semi-major axis of 0.387 AU.
-Unlike Mercury, Wolf 1061d takes 217.21 days to orbit its host star, compared to Mercury's orbital period of 88 days.
+Unlike Mercury, Wolf 1061 d takes 217.21 days to orbit its host star, compared to Mercury's orbital period of 88 days.
 It also has a much higher orbital eccentricity of 0.55, nearly twice as high as that of Mercury.
-Wolf 1061d swings from as close as 0.2115 AU to as far as 0.7285 AU during the course of its year.
+Wolf 1061 d swings from as close as 0.2115 AU to as far as 0.7285 AU during the course of its year.

-Host Star
+Host star

-Wolf 1061d orbits the M3.5V red dwarf Wolf 1061, which is one of the nearest stars to Earth at a distance of just under 14 light years.
+Wolf 1061 d orbits the star Wolf 1061, which is one of the nearest stars to Earth at a distance of just under 14 light years.
 It is 0.294 times the radius and about 0.307 times the mass of the Sun with a temperature of 3342 K and an unknown age.
 For comparison, the Sun has a temperature of 5778 K and an age of 4.5 billion years.
 Wolf 1061 is about 1% as luminous as the Sun.

 Habitability

-Although the low stellar flux, the presence of additional greenhouse gases like methane or even hydrogen gas might make Wolf 1061d marginally habitable, due to the high probability of Wolf 1061d being a mini-Neptune combined with questionable prospects of being habitable for Earth-like life in the conventional sense makes this exoplanet a poor candidate for being “potentially habitable”.
+Despite the low stellar flux, the presence of additional greenhouse gases like methane or even hydrogen gas might make Wolf 1061 d marginally habitable, due to the high probability of Wolf 1061 d being a mini-Neptune combined with questionable prospects of being habitable for Earth-like life in the conventional sense makes this exoplanet a poor candidate for being “potentially habitable”.

-A re-analysis of the system in March 2017 showed that Wolf 1061d is likely non-habitable; it is too far from its star and more likely to be a Mini-Neptune, with a minimum mass almost 8 times that of Earth.
-Even at its closest approach, Wolf 1061d never enters the system's habitable zone.
+A re-analysis of the system in March 2017 showed that Wolf 1061 d is likely uninhabitable; it is too far from its star and more likely to be a mini-Neptune, with a minimum mass almost 8 times that of Earth.
+Even at its closest approach, Wolf 1061 d never enters the system's habitable zone.